brycehanscomb/brycehanscomb.com/pages/scalable-analytics.md

 * The current page's URL, title and other metadata (e.g. via the root `<App>`)
 * The items in the user's shopping cart (e.g. via a `<CartContext>`)

-Each one of these components can adhere to the [Single Responsibility Principle](https://en.wikipedia.org/wiki/Single-responsibility_principle) but in aggregate perform system-orthogonal functionality.
+Each one of these components can adhere to the [single responsibility principle](https://en.wikipedia.org/wiki/Single-responsibility_principle) but in aggregate perform system-orthogonal functionality.

 ## Benefits